Jacob Wackernagel: Lectures on Syntax

-Wackernagel read two courses in 1918-1919, while being a Rector, on "the elements of syntax with special reference to Greek, Latin and German".
+Wackernagel read two courses in 1918-1919, while being a Rector, on "the elements of syntax with special reference to Greek, Latin and Germanic".
 Lectures notes were taken by two of his students.
 "First series" of lectures were published in 1920, it contained themes of "number, voice, tense, mood, and the non-finite forms of the verb".
 The book was successful, and in 1924 the "second series" were published "on gender, nouns and adjectives, pronouns, the article, prepositions, and negation".
 Second edition was published in 1926 and 1928.
 The book was translated into English by David Langslow in 2009.
 Andreas Willi of the University of Oxford praised both Wackernagel's work and Langslow's translation, writing "A hallmark feature of Wackernagel's Lectures is their accessible style, which makes them easy to read from cover to cover.
 Langslow impressively succeeds in preserving this feature: while not being slavish, his translation is both accurate and idiomatic."